utat-ss/HERON-documentation/getting-started/install-mac.md

 $ brew install avr-gcc
 ```

-This will take a while.
+This will take a while (usually about 20-30 minutes).
 Be patient.

 To install `avrdude`, run

 ```
 $ brew install avrdude --with-usb
 ```

-**Note**: It may also be necessary to patch `avrdude.conf` to support the m32m1.
-This can be found online.

-### Sanity Check

 To check that the installation completed successfully, run